By accepting you will be accessing a service provided by a third-party external to https://www.pslcorp.com/

 Create a specific on-boarding plan

 The best way to be able to demonstrate how the company works is to have new employees work on a real project right away.
 But working on a real project is risky, so consider setting up a makeshift project in which team members can become familiar with company methodologies and a normal working environment.
 This particular training emphasizes methodology, which is important across all projects no matter the technology skills required.
-Additionally, by working on this engineered project, new hires develop a realtime understanding of user stories and become familiar with general agile and scrum methodologies, which are the backbone of our company.
+Additionally, by working on this engineered project, new hires develop a real-time understanding of user stories and become familiar with general agile and scrum methodologies, which are the backbone of our company.
 New employees develop their own user story that gets peer reviewed, tested, deployed and demoed to product owners all within a safely constructed environment.

-During this time your new employees are also participating on projects happening in real time.
+During this time your new employees are also participating in projects happening in real time.
 This combination of training and work helps employees build skills while contributing to ongoing projects.
 It's incredibly important that new developers learn to produce code that adds value in the minimum required time.
 They will develop this skill much more quickly if they also feel the pressure from active client projects.
 We believe It's worth investing the time and energy into creating an environment in which your new developers can practice their skills without placing partnerships or million dollar contracts on the line, but also participate in a real work environment on a parallel track.

 [DON'T MISS: Upcoming DevOps Technology Trends]

 Training on demand

 As the initial requirements of the project become clear and the technology stack is identified and detailed, you'll need to match existing team skills with the capabilities that the project needs.
 In order to start the first sprint and/or iteration with a team that can handle and exceed the client's expectations, team members need to be trained according to those specific needs.
 What we usually do is contact our in-house experts that already know the technology well.
 One of our strengths is being able to quickly identify those individuals and connect them to the right teams and projects.